The Number One HR Solution on Salesforce

 The most productive employees are those who are constantly driven.
 So, setting achievable targets during the appraisal helps motivate employees, and empowers them to feel more confident when they hit them.

+The appraisal is also useful for realigning business objectives with changing market conditions, making targets relevant and accurate.
 For instance, during a particularly stagnant period of nationwide growth, you may wish to reign in your forecasts to avoid disappointment.

 Resolve Grievances

-Often, managers can be engrossed in the business's day-to-day operations to get an insight into an employee’s frame of mind.
+Often, managers can be too engrossed in the business's day-to-day operations to get an insight into an employee’s frame of mind.
 The appraisal is a great time to address any concerns you or they may have.

 Strengthen Bonds

+It’s essential for team cohesion and overall productivity that managers have strong relationships with their team.
 Use this occasion to align priorities and discuss various matters of interest to the business with your team members – almost like a brainstorming session.

 Refocusing Your Team

 Appraisals can be used to help communicate your vision to team members.
 This is your chance to clarify and articulate the company’s purpose, ensuring that everyone is singing from the same hymn sheet.
+It’s also an opportunity to manage employees’ promotion expectations.
+Those with an unrealistic idea of their role within the business will benefit from a rational assessment of their current skill set.

 During performance appraisals, managers can reiterate their plans for employees.
 This helps individuals understand their daily job responsibilities and what their manager has in store for them.

-Oversight On Current Projects
+Oversight on Current Projects

+It can sometimes be hard to adopt a helicopter view of ongoing projects as a busy manager.
 Formal appraisals are a good opportunity to step away from the hustle and bustle of everyday work and reflect upon the overarching direction your team is heading in.

-Assess The Training Needs Of Your Team
+Assess the Training Needs of Your Team

+Different people within your team will have different levels of expertise.
+Use the appraisal to assess your employees’ portfolio, identifying areas that may require additional training and support.
 For instance, if multiple employees are struggling to meet a daily quota, an employer could provide a workshop on working more efficiently or consider lowering the target for employees.

 Letting your team know that you’re thinking about their development will help instill an ethos of ambition, in turn driving the business to be more productive and aspirational.